Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 	</figcaption>
 </figure>

-[Figure 1](#figure_01) illustrated we converted ToAs into AoAs using the OPR sensor in the previous chapter.
+[Figure 1](#figure_01) restates that we converted ToAs into AoAs in the previous chapter.
 We still only have a large, unstructured array of AoAs.
-In this chapter, for the first time, we use information specific to the rotor.
+In this chapter, for the first time, we use information specific to the rotor: the number of blades.

-Am I not overly pedantic to dedicate chapter to identify which AoAs belong to which blades.
-It may seem redundant.
+It may seem overly redundant to dedicate an entire chapter to identify which AoAs belong to which blades.
 Is it not obvious that the second blade arrives after the first?
-That may be so, but it is too simplistic an approach.
-It's the solution a Large Language Model(LLM) like ChatGPT would give.
+This may sometimes be the case, but it is too simplistic an approach.
+It's the kind of solution a Large Language Model(LLM) like ChatGPT would give.
 Real engineering problems do not bend to the whims of LLMs.

-The AoAs should not be allocated in the order in which they arrive.
 This chapter develops a robust methodology to assign AoAs to specific blades.
-Once again, giving yourself permission to immerse yourself in the fundamentals will pay dividends in the future.
+Giving yourself permission to study the fundamentals will pay dividends in the future.

-## First stab
+## First attempt
-Let's generate example data to help us reason about how allocation should work.
-I've generated some AoAs of a 5 blade rotor using the code below.
+Let's generate example data to help us explore the problem space.
+I've generated AoAs for a 5 blade rotor using the code below.
 Do not get bogged down in the details of this code.
 The important thing is that we have 5 blades and one sensor.
 This produces a vector of AoAs.

 ``` py
 import numpy as np